baumrasen/TcPlugin.Inloox11Content/README.md

 # TcPlugin.Inloox11Content
 This is a Total Commander Content .wdx plugin for show informations from the Inloox-API

+So you can call it a Total Commander Inloox Plugin.
+It will show the project number, project name, project status and client name (for example) as a column in the folder, where the project data are stored.

 ## Installation

 Plugin required [**.NET Framework 4.7.2**](https://dotnet.microsoft.com/download/dotnet-framework) or newer installed in Windows.